 Contents:

 In the early 2000s, one of the most successful numismatic programs - 50 State Quarters - was launched in the USA.
-Within this program 2003 state quarters for 5 states came to light.
+Within this program, 2003 state quarters for 5 states came to light.

 The program was started by the U.S. Mint in 1999.
 The goal is to attract public interest in numismatics and emphasize the uniqueness of each state.
-Designs were chosen together with the state authorities.
-The coins were issued from January through October and each had identical technical parameters:

 Characteristics | Parameter |